Minor A Playoff Rules

 For Minor A Playoff Games, all rules from regular season play are in effect, with the following exceptions:

 - Home and Away Teams will be determined by a coin toss between the coaches before the game.
+This can occur in advance of game day or at the field prior to warm up.
 Both teams must assign volunteers to set up the field.

 - Run limits will be 2-2-4-4 in the first 4 innings, but the 5th inning will be “unlimited” and not once through the batting order.
 For the 5th inning (and any extra innings), 3 outs must be made.